mehulhere/Crisis-Detection-from-Social-Media/README.md

 - Dataset contributors and open-source community
 - IIIT Delhi for academic support
-- Research papers and prior work in crisis detection
+- Research contributions from the academic community
-- Open-source libraries and frameworks used
+- Open-source libraries and frameworks

 ## Support